 Pumpkins are associated with the quintessential Thanksgiving dessert, a decadent pie filled with spices and sweetness.
 The pumpkin adds a smooth and luxurious texture that amounts to pure comfort food.
 Pumpkin is not only wonderful for its flavors but is also chock full of healthy vitamins.
 This was the inspiration for making a pumpkin pie brioche to include in Healthy Bread in Five Minutes a Day.
 I wanted to take some of the butter out of this healthy version of brioche, but I didn’t want to lose the rich texture.
 Pumpkin is the answer!
 I added the spices and a touch of sweetness to create what I love about pumpkin pie in this fantastic and versatile bread.
 It can be baked as a loaf, in a brioche pan or even made into our Indian Spiced Doughnuts (page 287) or as the bottom crust for the Pear Tarte Tatin (page 290).
 It is fabulous as dessert or breakfast.

-Check out this video that Lenny and Denise from ChezUs made for us at Omnivore Books while we were on book tour in San Francisco.
+Check out this video that Lenny and Denise from ChezUs made for us at Omnivore Books while we were on book tour in San Francisco (apologies, video’s no longer active).
 Thank you both for taking the time to make the video, it was so wonderful to see you.